nkjs-git/sample-api/Readme.md

     **docker run -d --name jenkins-docker -p 8082:8080 -v /var/run/docker.sock:/var/run/docker.sock jenkins-docker:latest**

-    **It is importent to bind volume to docker socket (docker.sock) for deploying node.js application container on same host on which jenkins container is running**
+    **It is important to bind volume to docker socket (docker.sock) for deploying node.js application container on same host on which jenkins container is running**

     **Note:** Get the jenkins secrete from container using below command

-    **docker container exec f75 sh -c "cat /var/jenkins_home/secrets/initialAdminPassword"**
+    **docker container exec jenkins-docke sh -c "cat /var/jenkins_home/secrets/initialAdminPassword"**

 4. Lauch the jenkins in browser and complete the jenkins basic setup with suggested plugins installation and user configuration